mozilla/experimenter/docs/adrs/0009-nimbus-web-sdk-architecture.md

 This is roughly the same concept as above, but the features will be used in a different way.
 Instead of features for both Nimbus and Cirrus, we would include a `stateless` feature in the Nimbus library to disable state-oriented features and dependencies.
-The Cirrus library will then exist as a separate library from the Nimbus library.
+The Cirrus library will then exist as a separate library from the Nimbus library, primarily to function as a more visible separation of concerns between the two libraries.
+The new Cirrus library would mostly consist of the Cirrus UDL, as well as helper methods — e.g: parsing JSON received from Python before getting to the core function or other things along those lines.

 * Good, because all the good things in the "Cargo features, one library" option above.
 * Good, because the changes required will require minimal churn.
-* Good, because better separation of concerns between Nimbus and Cirrus
+* Good, because better separation of concerns between Nimbus and Cirrus.
 * Bad, because defining and using types and traits across the libraries could prove difficult.
   * See a similar point in the "Separate `nimbus-core`, `nimbus-sdk`, and `cirrus-sdk` libraries" option above.
 * Bad, because methods used across both libraries could result in collisions during development.